Princeton45/Closed-Loop-WAN-Failover-Automation/README.md

 # Closed Loop WAN Failover Automation

 A self healing dual WAN lab.
-A Python service running on a Linux host watches the quality of a primary WAN link, and when that link degrades it automatically drains traffic onto a backup link by reprogramming the router's OSPF cost over RESTCONF.
+A Python service running on a Rocky Linux host watches the quality of a primary WAN link, and when that link degrades it automatically drains traffic onto a backup link by reprogramming the router's OSPF cost over RESTCONF.
 Once the primary link is proven stable again, it moves traffic back.
 No human touches the CLI.

 I built this because the manual version of this exact task was part of my day job.
 When a transport link started flapping in the field, I would log into the routers and retune routing metrics by hand to keep users off the bad path.
 This project takes that judgment and turns it into a control loop that does it on its own.